joshmurr/js_3d_engine/README.md

 gui.slider("xTrans",-9,10, 0, 0.1);
 ```

-The GUI class then stores all the GUI element ID's in an array which is what gets passed around to the renderer or to the scene which allows the mesh to access the GUI element __values__ when creating the model matrix, or for the renderer find out which buttons are turned on or off.
+The GUI class then creates relevant DOM elements, applies styles and stores all the GUI element ID's in an array which is what gets passed around to the renderer or to the scene which allows the mesh to access the GUI element __values__ when creating the model matrix, or for the renderer to find out which buttons are turned on or off.
 The styles are in `styles.css` and are simply toggled on or off depending on their state.

 ## Tests